terraform-google-modules/terraform-example-foundation/1-org/README.md

 ### Deploying with Cloud Build

 1. Clone the policy repo based on the Terraform output from the previous section.
+Clone the repo at the same level of the `terraform-example-foundation` folder, the next instructions assume that layout.
 Run `terraform output cloudbuild_project_id` in the `0-bootstrap` folder to see the project again.
    ```
    gcloud source repos clone gcp-policies --project=YOUR_CLOUD_BUILD_PROJECT_ID
    ```